All Saints Church, Fleet

 All Saints' Church is the Anglican parish church of the town of Fleet in the county of Hampshire, England.
-It is notable for its architect, William Burges and was constructed 1861–2.
+It is notable for its architect, William Burges and was constructed between 1861 and 1862.
+A Grade II* listed building, the church was very badly damaged in an arson attack in 2015.
+An eight-year restoration saw the church reopen in April 2023.

 History and description

 The church was designed by Burges and was built between 1861 and 1862.
 It was extended to the west in 1934 by A. J. Steadman and a Lady Chapel was added in 1958 by John Purser.
 The church was commissioned by the local squire, Charles Edward Lefroy, secretary to the Speaker of the House of Commons as a memorial to his wife, Janet Lefroy.
 It cost £3,323.
 It has been listed Grade II* on the National Heritage List for England since June 1987.